 Excess is its true moderation: Activity its rest: and burning fervency its only refreshment.
 Nothing is more glorious, yet nothing more humble.
 Nothing more precious, yet nothing more cheap.
 Nothing more familiar, yet nothing so inaccessible.
 Nothing more nice, yet nothing more laborious.
 Nothing more liberal, yet nothing more covetous.
 It doth all things for its object’s sake, yet it is the most self-ended thing in the whole world; (…) Since therefore it containeth so many miracles it may well contain this one more, that it maketh every one greatest, and among every one is supreme and sovereign.

 God by Love wholly ministereth to others, and yet wholly ministereth to Himself, Love having this wonder in it also, that among innumerable millions, it maketh every one the sole and single end of all things: It attaineth all unattainables; and achieveth impossibles, (…) For indeed it maketh every one more than the end of all things: and infinitely more than the sole supreme and sovereign of all.
 For it maketh him so first in himself; and then in all.
+(Meditation; collector’s note) For while all things in Heaven and Earth fall out after my desire, I am the end and sovereign of all: which conspiring always to crown my friends with glory and happiness, and pleasing all in the same manner whom I love as myself: I am in every one of them the end of all things again: being as much concerned in their happiness as my own.“

 (T. Traherne, „Centuries of Meditation“)